RecipeShare Test Kitchen

 We use affiliate links, which may earn us a small commission at no extra cost to you.

-Combine soy sauce, vinegar, garlic, sugar, and pepper in a bowl.
+Whisk soy sauce, vinegar, garlic, brown sugar, and black pepper in a bowl.

-Add beef slices and toss well to coat evenly.
+Add beef and toss to coat well, then marinate for at least 30 minutes.

-Fry beef in hot oil until browned and caramelized on the edges.
+Cook beef in batches until browned and lightly caramelized at the edges.

-Add day-old rice and stir-fry until evenly coated and fragrant.
+Add day-old rice and stir-fry until hot and separated.

 5/23/2024